 Handmade rugs really are pieces of art.
 Hours, weeks, months, sometimes years of craftsmanship goes into the intricate weaving of each piece.
 Each and every little knot is like a paint stroke.
 So why wouldn't you display your rug on a wall, gallery-style, like you would a painting?
 Finally, their true beauty is being celebrated, and rug hanging is having a comeback.

-So what rug styles does this work with?
-Almost any!
 The most important point to make is that it is only handmade rugs that qualify as pieces of art.
-Whether you have a Moroccan Beni Ourain or a pure silk Persian rug, give hanging a try!
-Here are some inspiration pieces to help you visualise.

 Go on, give it a go!

-Here is some advice on how to hang rugs on walls without causing any damage.
+Here is some more advice on how to hang rugs on walls without causing any damage.

 Not sure if you can afford a luxury rug to hang on a wall?
 Have a read of our blog article, explaining why Persian rugs are a good value investment.
 If you have any further questions, check out our FAQ's page.